chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Note 3:**

 I produced the results for the three web-based applications (*DAVID*, *GSEA*, and *GSEAPreranked*) over several months, including the part where I (partly) prepared the required input objects in *R*.
 Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
-However, I compared **many, but of course, not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).
+However, I compared **many, but of course, not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

 **Note 4:**